Follow Us

 • Include information about the grounds on which the student’s enrolment may be deferred, suspended, withdrawn or cancelled

-• Include a brief description of the ESOS framework made available electronically by DOE, ESOS Legislative Framework
+• Include a brief description of the ESOS framework made available electronically by DHA, ESOS Legislative Framework

 Step 5 (Confirmation of Enrolment)

-Agent or KII Representative or onshore international students should submit the Student Agreement and supporting documents by mail, or email with evidence of the full invoiced payment to:
+The Agent, KII Representative or onshore international students should submit the Student Agreement and supporting documents via mail, or email with evidence of the full invoiced payment to:

 Admissions Officer